takenet/blip-docs/source/includes/en/extensions/broadcast.md

 }
 ```

-After to create a distribution list you must add some members to receive your broadcasts.
-To add a member with `551100001111@0mn.io` identity to a list with `your_distributionList` identifier you must send command with `SET` method and a `resource` document equals to a member identity (`551100001111@0mn.io`).
+After creating a distribution list, you must add some members to receive your broadcasts.
+To add a member with `551100001111@0mn.io` identity to a list with `your_distributionList` identifier, you must send a command with `SET` method and `resource` document equal to a member identity (`551100001111@0mn.io`).
 Note that the command URI also must contains the list identifier (`/lists/your_distributionList@broadcast.msging.net/recipients`)

 ### Remove members from list